JacobLoewen/JacobLoewen/README.md

 ## About Me 💭

-- I'm a Computer Science student in my Third Year and am passionate about creation and automation.
+- I'm a Computer Science student in my Third Year.
+My passion lies in creation and automation.

 - I love working on projects, learning new technologies, and problem-solving.